 Your workout clothes shouldn't restrict your movement—they should feel like a second skin.
 For that, you need stretch.
 Materials like spandex or elastane are blended into fabrics to provide the flexibility needed for a full range of motion.
 Whether you’re deep in a squat or reaching for an overhead press, a shirt with at least 5% spandex will move with you, not against you.
 This prevents that tight, pulling feeling across the chest and shoulders that’s all too common with standard t-shirts.
 A good four-way stretch fabric ensures your gear keeps its shape while giving you the freedom to push your limits without distraction.

-Built to Last: Seams and Stitching
+How to Spot Durable Seams and Stitching

 As a bigger guy, you put more stress on your clothes, especially during a workout.
 That’s why construction quality is so important.
 Pay attention to the seams.
 Look for flatlock stitching, which lies flat against the skin to reduce chafing and is much stronger than a standard seam.
 Reinforced stitching in high-stress areas, like the shoulders and underarms, is another sign of a well-made garment.
 Cheaper clothes often use basic stitching that can unravel or pop after just a few wears and washes.
 Investing in durable construction means your favorite workout shirt will hold up session after session, saving you money and frustration in the long run.